-MO-HMVT23-PCC
+Course Code MO-HMVT23-PCC

+Year 3

+Semester 1 & 2

+Credits 15 ECTS

+Module Manager Dave van Ginhoven, d.vanginhoven@hhs.nl Rebecca Kleiweg, r.kleiweg@hhs.nl

+Entry Requirements None

-1 & 2 15 ECTS Dave van Ginhoven, d.vanginhoven@hhs.nl Rebecca Kleiweg, r.kleiweg@hhs.nl None Lectures and video presentations Final paper/essay A group presentation analysing of the online communications strategies used by a political entity (30%).
+Method Lectures and video presentations

+Assessment Final paper/essay A group presentation analysing of the online communications strategies used by a political entity (30%).
 An individual essay offering analysis of the role of online communication in current political affairs (70%).
-Assignment 1 (15%) Assignment 2 (20%) Final exam (65%) An (electronic) anthology of reading material is made available at the start of the course.
-Textbook Media Culture and Society (Hodkinson 2 nd edition 2017) material on BrightSpace and audio/visual materials used in class Edmund Burke once described the media as the Fourth Estate in the political hierarchy after the conventional executive, legislature, and judiciary.
+Assignment 1 (15%) Assignment 2 (20%) Final exam (65%)

+Course Material An (electronic) anthology of reading material is made available at the start of the course.
+Textbook Media Culture and Society (Hodkinson 2 nd edition 2017) material on BrightSpace and audio/visual materials used in class

+Course Outline Edmund Burke once described the media as the Fourth Estate in the political hierarchy after the conventional executive, legislature, and judiciary.
 Subsequently, we have witnessed an ever-closer relationship develop between the media and political actors.
 Hence, this course seeks to examine the role that the media play in various political circles and vice-versa.
-The central objective of the course will be to familiarise students with the seminal themes and concepts involved in the study of Media and Politics.
-This aim will be achieved by focusing the course on the core aspects of political communication, the dynamics of visual culture, political advertising, and developments in new technologies.
+The central objective of the course will be to familiarise students with the seminal themes and concepts involved in the study of Media and Political communication, the dynamics of visual culture, political advertising, and developments in new technologies.
 The methodology will be to mix conventional lectures with practical examples of media coverage and political interaction.
 In addition, the course aims to provide students with a range of contemporary reading material from a wide variety of sources to help them expand their knowledge and awareness.
 The reading material has been carefully selected to match both the themes of the lectures and the contrasting and comparative scope of the course.

-This course aims to give students an introduction to the body of knowledge on the interface between politics and the new media.
+the interface between politics and the new media.
 Politics is everywhere, it is fascinating and exciting.
-Political parties and politicians are now utilising new technologies as an increasingly important part of their strategies to communicate their message to other politicians, party members, and the public at large.
+Political parties and politicians are now utilising new

+technologies as an increasingly important part of their strategies to communicate their message to other politicians, party members, and the public at large.
 As students of Media and Politics I will see, the use of different media requires different strategies, thus impacting the style, and often the substance, of politics.
 This module seeks to examine the ways in which politics and politicians have been changed by the use of new technologies and platforms such as social media.
 It examines the ways in which new ICT is used and how it fits in with the use of more traditional methods of political communication.
 The module will be taught in a way that will cover the study as succinctly as possible from an international perspective.

-Upon successful completion of the course, students will be able to:

-- Identify the essential basics of how media and political actors interact - Identify the various ways in which politics use the media - Trace the development of the mediatisation of politics - Trace the development of the politicisation of media - Demonstrate awareness of the fundamental differences and similarities of the adoption and adaptation of new technologies in differing circumstances. - Identify the various tools of political interaction in the modern world. - Create part of their own teaching and learning materials which can be utilised by their peers. - Critique the value of such materials via peer review and commentaries. - Analyse the fundamental potential shift in the roles of media production and consumption, facilitated by ICT's. - Students will be presented with a sociological approach to media and gain an understanding of the political, economic, and social aspects of the media in contemporary society.
+Learning Outcomes Upon successful completion of the course, students will be able to: Identify the essential basics of how media and political actors interact Identify the various ways in which politics use the media Trace the development of the mediatisation of politics Trace the development of the politicisation of media Demonstrate awareness of the fundamental differences and similarities of the adoption and adaptation of new technologies in differing circumstances.
+Identify the various tools of political interaction in the modern world.
+Create part of their own teaching and learning materials which can be utilised by their peers.
+Critique the value of such materials via peer review and commentaries.
+Analyse the fundamental potential shift in the roles of media production and consumption, facilitated by ICT's.
+Students will be presented with a sociological approach to media and gain an understanding of the political, economic, and social aspects of the media in contemporary society.